How do languages influence each other? Studying cross-lingual data sharing during LM fine-tuning: Quality of most influential samples

-\paragraph{Results} In Figure \ref{fig:PAWSX_pos_conf}, we show the effect of re-training the model on PAWS-X while removing the top $k$ most positively influential samples.
-We find that after $k=$ \topk, the decrease in model confidence starts to decline.
-The same threshold value was found for the negatively influential samples and the XNLI dataset.
-Thus, all further experiments focus on analysing only the top \topk most influential samples (see Appendix \ref{app:selectk} for more details on our motivation for selecting $k$).
-However, while for XNLI removing the top \topk most positively influential results in a clear decrease in model confidence, removing the most negative ones does not result in a similar confidence increase.
-This indicates that, compared to PAWS-X, negative interference effects are not as strong in XNLI given our 5 fine-tuning languages.
-This is also reflected in Table \ref{tab:avg_inf} where we report the average influence scores between all fine-tuning and test samples per language pair, and on average observe much higher scores for XNLI than for PAWS-X, see Appendix \ref{app:inf scores} for more details on influence score distributions.
+\paragraph{Results} Figure \ref{fig:PAWSX_pos_conf} shows the effect of retraining the model on PAWS-X while removing the top $k$ most positively influential samples.
+We find that after $k$=\topk, the decrease in model confidence starts to level off.
+The same was found for negatively influential samples and XNLI.
+Thus, all further experiments focus on analysing the top \topk{} most influential samples (see Appendix \ref{app:selectk} for more details on selecting $k$).
+Yet, while for XNLI removing the top \topk{} most positively influential results in a clear decrease in model confidence, removing the most negative ones does not result in a similar confidence increase.
+Thus, compared to PAWS-X, negative interference effects seem less strong in XNLI given our 5 fine-tuning languages.
+This is also reflected in Table \ref{tab:avg_inf} where we report the average influence scores between all training and test samples per language pair and task, and on average observe much higher scores for XNLI than for PAWS-X (see Appendix \ref{app:inf scores} for more statistics on the influence scores).